-9.4 Temperature Scale Units
+Temperature Scale Units 8.3

 The temperature scale units of the controller may be set by the user to degrees Celsius (°C) or Fahrenheit (°F).
-These units are used in displaying the bath temperature, set-point, vernier, proportional band, and cutout set-point.
+These units are used in displaying the bath temperature, set-point, vernier, and proportional band.